yasin2343jaberynsar/ArcEngine/README.md

 Benchmarks will be updated as the engine matures.

+## Will Arc Have a GUI Editor?
+And Will It Work Without a GUI?

+### GUI Editor

+**Yes** — a GUI editor is planned for Arc Engine.

+It will be a separate tool built with **Electron** or a similar web‑based framework, designed to work alongside the engine.
+The editor will allow you to:

+- Place and arrange objects visually
+- Edit properties in real time
+- Build levels and scenes without writing code

+> **Note:** The editor is a **future feature**.
+The current focus is on stabilising the core engine and API.

+### Working Without a GUI (Headless Mode)

+**Yes** — Arc Engine is designed to run without a graphical interface.

+This is useful for:

+- **Server‑side game logic** — running game simulations on a remote server
+- **Automated testing** — running tests without a display
+- **Dedicated servers** — hosting multiplayer games without a GPU or window

+> **Important:** Headless mode is planned but not yet implemented.
+It will be introduced in a future release.

 ### Honest Note

 Arc is still in **active development**.
 Some functions may change, and performance will improve over time.